s0md3v/rewise/README.md

 ### complete

-This function returns auto-completed search queries suggested by Google, if applicable.
+This function returns auto-completed search queries suggested by Google.

 ```
 >>> complete('new yerk')